What is Project Lovely?

 Yes!
 Any supporting material are welcome.
 Videos up to 5 minutes in length can be submitted in addition to the application.
 Videos and supporting material should be sent as an attachment to firstname.lastname@example.org.

-When do I find out if my proposals been accepted?
+When do I find out if my proposal has been accepted?

-Grant winners will be notified between October 10-15 of their selection; there will be a public announcement on October 15, 2018.
+Grant winners will be notified on or before December 22, 2019 of their selection; a public announcement will follow.

 What happens if my proposal is accepted?

-If your proposal is selected, Project LOVEly will help by matching each winner with a skilled mentor, providing you with a budget of up to $5000 to initiate your project, and walking with you throughout the year to see it successfully implemented.
+If your proposal is selected as a grant winner, Project LOVEly will help by matching each grantee with a skilled business Mentor, providing you with a budget of up to $5000 to initiate your project, and walking with you throughout the year to see it successfully implemented.
 Those with a sustainability model built in are preferred.
-Projects should be developed and implemented between October to June.
+Projects should be developed and implemented between January to July 2020.
 Grant winners will be invited to present their projects at a celebration event in August 2019.

 When do I receive the grant?

-Allocation of monies, of grants up to $5000, will be given out as needed, based on the project’s goals and individual evaluation of the project timeline.
+Allocation of monies, of grants up to $5000, will be given out as needed, based on the project’s goals, your individual plan, and project timeline.
 This will be determined as each winner works with their mentor.

 How do I find a mentor?